grame-cncm/faustdoc/src/tutorials/box-api.md

-# Using the signal API
+# Using the box API

-The signal API opens an *intermediate access inside the Faust compilation chain*.
+The box API opens an *intermediate access inside the Faust compilation chain*.
 In this tutorial, we present it with examples of code.
-The goal is to show how new audio DSP languages (textual or graphical) could be built on top of the signal API, and take profit of part of the Faust compiler infrastructure.
+The goal is to show how new audio DSP languages (textual or graphical) could be built on top of the box API, and take profit of part of the Faust compiler infrastructure.

 #### Faust compiler structure